This is my review of the No 1 Lounge in Heathrow Terminal 3.

 The computers are new Macs.
 There is a good selection of newspapers and magazines (note, BA and AA, that the lounge has magazines you might want to read as opposed to those paid for by the highest bidder).

 I thoroughly recommend this lounge if you are flying out of Heathrow Terminal 3.
 I would even be tempted to use it, given that I have a Priority Pass, instead of the British Airways lounge when flying BA.
-I am getting ahead of myself, though, as my next stop after No 1 Traveller was the Swissport lounge immediately adjacent.
-OMG ….
+I am getting ahead of myself, though, as my next stop after No 1 Lounge Terminal 3 was the Swissport lounge immediately adjacent.
+OMG …. that review is here.